 Marley will never have another hug.
 She will never be greeted by a happy nicker.
-She will never enjoy a perfect canter.
+She will never enjoy an exuberant canter.
 She will never perfect that one new vaulting move.
 She will never have another sunset trail ride.
 She will never again be bucked off.
 She has shed her last tear and felt her last pain.
 There is no more future for Marley.
 Her life has been lived.

 Marley’s future may be gone, but she doesn’t have to be.
 For some she will be in the sunrise, a warm summer breeze, or a beautiful flowering rose.
 For others she will be there when they ride, when they are laughing and having fun and enjoying the life they are blessed to have.
 For others, Marley will be there in some other way.
 For each of us, a piece of Marley will always be carried around inside us.
 The joy and love of life that she had we should all embrace and hold dear.
 We will have to live the life she didn’t get to have.
 Her spirit will come along with us to experience all the love, triumphs, pain and challenges in our lives.
 Marley will get to live many lives now, not just one.